Resize Text: |

 The application fee of S$80, payable via credit card, is not refundable.

 The average processing time of a straightforward application is 14 working days.
-SMC will take a longer time to review a complex application.
+For a complex application, SMC may take a longer time to review it.

-Q4.
-I am an international medical graduate.
+Q5.
+I am an International Medical Graduate.
 What are the criteria for me to be registered as a doctor in Singapore?

-A4.
-You must have a basic medical qualification that is listed in the ‘List of Registrable Basic Medical Qualifications’.
-In addition, the doctor must fulfil the SMC’s prevailing requirements, which includes an offer of employment with an SMC-approved healthcare institution.

-Please note that satisfaction of the general criteria for medical registration does not guarantee approval.
-Every application for medical registration will be considered by SMC, based on its own merits and subject to SMC’s prevailing requirements that may change from time to time.

 A5.
+You must have a basic medical qualification that is listed in the ‘List of Registrable Basic Medical Qualifications’ or a postgraduate medical qualification that is listed in SMC’s List of Registrable Postgraduate Medical Qualifications.
+An applicant for registration must fulfil SMC’s prevailing requirements, including an offer of employment with an SMC-approved healthcare institution.

+Every application for medical registration will be considered by SMC on its own merit and subject to SMC’s prevailing requirements which may change with time.

-If you have satisfied all the prevailing Requirements for Conditional Registration and have obtained an offer of employment with an SMC-approved healthcare institution, you may login to the Professional Registration System (PRS) here to submit the registration application online.
-The current system software works best with Internet Explorer.
+A6.
+Please read the Requirements for Conditional Registration on the SMC website.
+If you have already obtained an offer of employment with an SMC-approved healthcare institution, you can log in to the PRS to submit the registration application online.

-If you have not been registered with SMC previously, please click on “Pre-Application for New Doctors Only” and answer the requisite questions to allow the system to generate a temporary User ID and password for you to login to PRS.
+If you have not been registered with SMC before, please click “Pre-Application for New Doctors Only” and answer the requisite questions for the system to generate a temporary User ID and password for you to log in to PRS.
+If you were previously registered with SMC, you can log in using your MCR number and password to submit your application.

 Details on the application process and supporting documents required for registration are found at Documentation Requirements & Processing Time.